ForEvolve/ForEvolve.ExceptionMapper/README.md

 ## 3.0

 -   Add support to .NET 7 and .NET 8
--   Only `ForEvolve.ExceptionMapper.CommonExceptions` supports for .NET Standard 2.0
 -   Remove transitive dependency on JSON.NET (`Newtonsoft.Json`).
--   Reduce the number of assemblies.
+-   Drop support for .NET Standard 2.0 because `ExceptionMapper` depends on the `HttpContext` class which requires a `<FrameworkReference Include="Microsoft.AspNetCore.App" />` which is not compatible with `netstandard2.0`.
+-   Merge all assemblies in `ForEvolve.ExceptionMapper` but `ForEvolve.ExceptionMapper.Scrutor`.

 ### Breaking changes .NET 7+

--   Removed the `ContentType` and `JsonSerializerOptions` properties from the `ProblemDetailsSerializationOptions` class (`ForEvolve.ExceptionMapper.Serialization.Json`).
+-   Remove the `ContentType` and `JsonSerializerOptions` properties from the `ProblemDetailsSerializationOptions` class (`ForEvolve.ExceptionMapper.Serialization.Json`).
 -   The `ProblemDetailsSerializationHandler` class now leverages the `IProblemDetailsService` interface to write the `ProblemDetails` object to the response stream instead of serializing it with the `JsonSerializer`, relinguishing the control of the process to .NET.

 ## 2.0